 French Students, Cops Clash Over Jobs Law

-Students and the country’s powerful unions are trying to force the government to withdraw a measure that will make it easier for companies to fire workers younger than 26.
+The students, along with the country’s powerful unions and other protesters, are trying to force the government to withdraw an employment measure that would make it easier for companies to fire workers younger than 26.

-The government hopes the flexibility will spur employers to hire young people, safe in the knowledge that they will be able to get rid of them if necessary.
+The government hopes the flexibility will spur employers to hire young people, safe in the knowledge that they will be able to get rid of them if they have to.

-Critics say the measure offers younger workers less job security than older colleagues and will undermine France’s generous labor protections.
+Critics say it would offer younger workers less job security than older colleagues and undermine France’s generous labor protections.

-A school administrator, Nicolas Boudot, said the protesters wanted to turn the university into ``a battlefield,″ not just over the jobs measure ``but also against all of the social problems″ that France is facing.
+A school administrator, Nicolas Boudot, said the protesters wanted to turn the university into ``a battlefield,″ not only against the jobs measure ``but also against all of the social problems″ that France is facing.

-Police tried to enter the Sorbonne at one point Friday to remove the student protesters, but the school chancellor would not let the officers in.
+Police had tried to enter the Sorbonne earlier Friday to remove the students, but the school chancellor would not let the officers in.

-Ulrich Ngoua, a 30-year-old from Gabon, pursuing a doctorate in philosophy, accused the students of having ``taken the Sorbonne hostage for their cause.″
+Ulrich Ngoua, a 30-year-old Gabonese man pursuing a doctorate in philosophy, accused the students of having ``taken the Sorbonne hostage for their cause.″

-Associated Press writer Jenny Barchfield contributed to this report.
+Associated Press writer Jenny Barchfield in Paris contributed to this report.